UBC-DSCI/introduction-to-datascience-python/source/reading.md

 - They provide security and data access control.
 - They allow multiple users to access data simultaneously and remotely without conflicts and errors.
-  For example, there are billions of Google searches conducted daily in 2021 [@googlesearches].
+  For example, there are billions of Google searches conducted daily in 2021 {cite:p}`googlesearches`.
   Can you imagine if Google stored all of the data from those searches in a single `.csv` file!?
 Chaos would ensue!